 Just like the oil in your car engine, the oil in your shock absorber breaks down over time and must be replaced.
-The service interval depends on how frequently and severely the UTV is ridden.
+The service interval depends on how frequently and severely the vehicle is driven.
 For optimum performance racing applications the shocks may require rebuilding every 10-20 hours of use.
-In non-racing environments to keep your shocks performing at optimum performance we recommend at least every 200 hrs of use or annually.
+In non-racing environments to keep your shocks performing at optimum performance we recommend at least every 100-200 hrs of use.

-WARNING: Shock rebuilds take special knowledge and tools.
+WARNING: Shock rebuilds take specialist knowledge and tools.
 It is essential that this is performed by an authorized FOX technician or service center.